adonisjs/v5-docs/content/guides/http/static-assets.md

+---
+summary: Learn how to serve static assets from your AdonisJS application.
+---

 AdonisJS ships with a static file server to serve the files from a given directory.
 It is as simple as dropping a file inside the `./public` directory and then accessing it by its filename.
 For example:

 Create a file named `public/style.css` with the following contents.